-On visiting the school site, contractors will be given information which gives guidance on the school's arrangements for health and safety and the actions required in an emergency.
-For significant projects, a pre-start meeting will take place before the project begins where health and safety information is exchanged, and safe working arrangements are agreed, including the submission of risk assessments.
+On visiting the school site, contractors will be given information which gives guidance on the school's arrangements for health, safety and welfare and the actions required in an emergency.
+For significant projects, a pre-start meeting will take place before the project begins where health, safety and welfare information is exchanged, and safe working arrangements are agreed, including the submission of risk assessments.
 For larger projects, a series of regular liaison meetings will take place.
 The project manager (either externally appointed through the school, or by VLT, depending on the scale of the project) is responsible for monitoring contractors' working methods.
 Staff should report any concerns to the project manager, operations manager or nominated person in the first instance.
 The project manager will oversee the issuing and monitoring of permits to work.

-4.5 Curriculum safety [including out of school learning activity/study support]
+4.4 Curriculum safety [including out of school learning activity/study support]

 In primary schools, the headteacher will ensure that risk assessments are prepared, reviewed periodically and in use for all areas of the curriculum and for managing risks throughout the school, including the use of the grounds during the school day, and for extended activities.
 In secondary schools, all departments, particularly science, technology and PE, are responsible for producing their own risk assessments.
 All staff in science, technology and PE departments are appropriately qualified.
-DT staff have completed DATA (Design and Technology Association) Secondary Core Health and Safety training and relevant machinery training.
+Design technology (DT) staff have completed DATA (Design and Technology Association) Secondary Core Health and Safety training and relevant machinery training.
 The head of science is the radiation protection supervisor.
 Health and safety checks according to CLEAPSS guidelines are carried out by a trained technician in the science department.
 SLT must ensure training certificates do not lapse and supply cover in these technical areas must be trained accordingly.

-4.6 Display screen equipment (DSE)
+4.5 Display screen equipment (DSE)

 All staff who use DSE daily, for continuous periods of an hour or more, are considered to be DSE users.
 Those employees must undertake and complete the DSE training and assessment survey annually.
 Staff identified as DSE users are entitled to a full free eye and eyesight test by a qualified optometrist, including a vision test and an eye examination, every two years.

-In such cases, the Trust will provide employees with a Specsavers eye-test voucher.
-When a prescription is required specifically and solely for DSE use, the voucher will also cover the cost of a pair of single vision glasses from the £50 range or a £50 contribution towards another pair of glasses.
+In such cases, the Trust will provide employees with an eye-test voucher with a third-party provider.
+When a prescription is required specifically and solely for DSE use, the voucher from the current third-party provider, will also cover the cost of a pair of single vision glasses from the £50 range or a £50 contribution towards another pair of glasses.
 The voucher does not give a contribution for glasses which, as well as DSE use, could also be used for additional tasks such as reading or driving even if this is not their recommended use.
 Should an employee use their existing glasses for general use including DSE work, they will not be entitled to any additional contribution.
 Eye-tests and/or DSE-specific glasses purchased at any other optometrist will not be reimbursed.

-4.7 Drugs and medications
+4.6 Drugs and medications